jle034/rshell/grep/README.md

 ###Searching through other texts

-Now that you know how to use `grep` to search through files, you can also use it to search through any other form of text.
+Now that you know how to use `grep` to search through files, you can practice using it to search through other forms of text.
 Note that if no files are specified or the file name `-` is given, `grep` waits for and searches standard input.
 This is a quick and easy way to practice using the `grep` command.

 One special use of the `grep` command is with `git log`, which shows your commit logs.
 Let’s say you are able to fix a crucial bug in your code one day.
 You commit, celebrate, and continue coding.
-After spending days on this project, you realize that your code is completely wrong and want to go back to an old commit.
+After spending days on this project, you realize that your code has gone completely wrong, and you want to go back to an old commit.
 Perhaps you want to go back to that ‘bug-fixed’ commit.
 How are you going to search through over hundreds of commits?